mynameisvinn/unclip_style_transfer/README.md

 style transfer for 360 photos and videos.

 ## specs
-* Ubuntu 14.04
+* ubuntu 14.04
-* [Torch](http://torch.ch/). includes nn, cutorch, image, lua-cjson, cunn and cuDNN bindings - the good stuff.
+* [torch](http://torch.ch/). includes nn, cutorch, image, lua-cjson, cunn and cuDNN bindings - the good stuff.

 ## ml deets
 for more information on approach and dataset, refer to ["perceptual losses for real time style transfer and super resolution."](https://cs.stanford.edu/people/jcjohns/eccv16/)